New: We’ve just launched our in-depth career planning process.

 Overall, we find it helpful to both work backwards from the best long-term options, and to work forward from the particular opportunities you face today.

-We typically start with long-term plans, because they provide orientation, but when advising someone, we’d generally spend more effort identifying and comparing specific next steps.
+We typically start with long-term plans, because they provide orientation, but when advising someone, we generally spend more effort identifying and comparing specific next steps.

-As noted, we notice mistakes in both directions, and it’s important to strike the right balance between these the ‘big picture’ and ‘next step’ perspectives.
+As noted, we notice mistakes in both directions, and it’s important to strike the right balance between these the ‘big picture’ and ‘next step’ perspectives, or between working forwards and working backwards.
 As a reader, it’s worth thinking about whether you tend to plan too much or too little, and adjust where you focus accordingly.

 If you lack a long-term plan, and haven’t thought much about which global problems are most pressing, then it’ll probably be a useful exercise to spend some time on that.